Learn More About How to Treat Endometriosis

 Other Treatments for Endometriosis

 Beyond hormone therapy, pain medications may work well to ease pain or other mild symptoms of endometriosis.
 Depending on other medications you are taking, Dr. Sultan may recommend over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) or prescribe a stronger pain reliever.
-As a last resort, there are many surgical treatments to help ease endometriosis symptoms, although several clinical trials report these procedures to be ineffective at relieving pain from endometriosis.
+As a last resort, there are many surgical procedures to help ease endometriosis symptoms, although several clinical trials report these procedures to be ineffective at relieving pain from endometriosis.

 Invest in Your Overall Wellness